InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 ### deviceStorageDisclosureUrl

-Link to a recommended, vendor-supplied, secure URL for disclosing additional storage information (see “deviceStorage.json” heading below for additional details).
+Link to a recommended, vendor-hosted, secure URL for disclosing additional storage information (see “deviceStorage.json” heading below for additional details).

 <table>
   <tr>